 First, the LAF used its Directorate of Orientation's media assets to address and communicate to its troops both local and international empathy with the LAF, which kept soldiers' motivation high and encouraged their families to support the campaign, even with its sometimes harsh consequences.
-Second, the LAF publications (the National Defense Magazine and the Lebanese army's magazine) were used as means to reach the Lebanese population.31 The magazine capitalized on effective messaging and disseminated information to attain the total support of the Lebanese populace against the FAI terrorist actions.
+Second, the LAF publications (the National Defense Magazine and the Lebanese army's magazine) were used as means to reach the Lebanese population.
+The magazine capitalized on effective messaging and disseminated information to attain the total support of the Lebanese populace against the FAI terrorist actions.
 Lastly, the LAF started new programs directed at the Palestinian population in and outside the Nahr al-Bared Camp to discredit the FAI terrorist organization, using explicit messages emphasizing the theme that terrorism was destroying their camp.
-Meanwhile, the FAI relied on both jihadi web forums and mainstream media to spread its message and intent, promote its ideology, and apply propaganda and pressure, as well as to recruit militants.32 which disrupted FAI terrorist attempts to gain sympathy from its targeted audience.
+Meanwhile, the FAI relied on both jihadi web forums and mainstream media to spread its message and intent, promote its ideology, and apply propaganda and pressure, as well as to recruit militants.